ignasiusadhitia/fe-react-practice-kanban-app/README.md

 1. **Drag-and-Drop**: Move tasks between columns easily using React Beautiful DnD.
 2. **Task Management**:
    - Add new tasks via a modal form.
-   - Edit tasks by updating their status using drag-and-drop.
-   - Delete tasks when no longer needed.
 3. **Task Grouping by Status**:
    - _Backlog_
    - _On Progress_